-- 1) All individual contributions to individuals or parties for political and election activity shall be exempt from income tax subject to a ceiling of, say Rs.10,000 - 2) All corporate contributions from companies upto a ceiling of 5% of the net profit shall be exempt from corporate tax - 3) Companies may contribute subject to the following norms - a) No contribution shall be made above 5% of the profit - b) A company which receives state subsidy or has a decision or contract or license pending with government shall not contribute
+- 1. All individual contributions to candidates or parties for political and election activity shall be 100 % exempt from income tax subject to a ceiling of, say Rs.10,000.
+Total ceiling on contributions from an individual to all candidates and parties put together shouldn't exceed Rs.50,000 in a calendar year. - 2.
+100% tax exemption for all corporate contributions with a ceiling of 5% of the net profit not exceeding Rs.
+50 lakhs for national parties and Rs.
+10 lakhs for state parties. - 3.
+Corporate contributions shall be subject to the following norms: - As mentioned above no contribution shall exceed 5% of the net profit. - A company which receives state subsidy or has a decision or contract or Icense pending with government shall not contribute. - Contributions by Public Sector enterprises are prohibited - Prohibited to individual candidates.

-B) Measures to prevent abuse of office
+Measures to prevent abuse of office:

-- 4) Government shall not issue any advertisements containing the name of a person or party or photograph of any leader - 5) No government advertisement shall be issued listing any achievements of a particular government. - 6) Government transport or infrastructure shall not be used for political campaigning - 7) No contribution shall be received from any person or corporate body in respect of whom any decision or license or contract or claim of subsidy or concession of any nature is pending with the government.
+- 1. Government shall not issue any advertisements containing the name of a person or party or photograph of any leader - 2.
+No government advertisement shall be issued listing any achievements of a particular government. - 3.
+Government transport or infrastructure shall not be used for political campaigning - 4.
+No contribution shall be received from any person or corporate body in respect of whom any decision or license or contract or claim of subsidy or concession of any nature is pending with the government.